mit-ll-trusted-autonomy/pyquaticus/README.md

 sudo docker run -it -v ~/pyquaticus/docker/logs:/home/moos/logs --net host --entrypoint /bin/bash pyquaticus:test
 ```

+## Competition Instructions
+Submitted agents will be evaluated based on three metrics easy, medium, and a hidden metric for 2500 steps.
+The easy metric consists of the competition_easy attacker and defender base policies.
+The medium evaluates your submited agents agaisnt the hard attacker and defender base policies.
+Last metric used to evaluate your submitted agents won't be shared, you will recieve a score for this metric.
+The scores recieved repersent the total number of flag captures your team of agents was able to achieve in the 2500 game steps.

+An example submission zip folder can be found in rl_test, submissions should be a zip file only containing the learned policy network and the filled in solution.py (the file name and class name must remain solution.py).

 ## Distribution and Disclaimer Statements

 DISTRIBUTION STATEMENT A. Approved for public release.
 Distribution is unlimited.